airbnb/lottie/after-effects.md

 ## Debugging

 If an animation is broken.
 Try debugging the animation by exporting only certain layers at a time to see which ones work and which ones don't.
-After you isolate the problem areas, be sure to file a github issue with the After effects file attached and then you can choose to remake those layers in a different way.
+After you isolate the problem areas, be sure to file a GitHub issue with the After effects file attached and then you can choose to remake those layers in a different way.

 ## No Blending modes or Luma mattes